-A fee of \$0.25 per page, which includes postage, is charged to any provider who requests an additional copy of a Remittance Advice of one or more pages.
+A fee of \$0.25 per page, which includes postage, is charged to any provider who requests an additional copy of an RA of one or more pages.
 Claims history fees may apply at the time of order.

 Adjusting and Voiding Claims